RedSeal-co/gremlin-v3/README.md

 [![Build Status](https://travis-ci.org/jimlloyd/gremlin-v3.svg)](https://travis-ci.org/jimlloyd/gremlin-v3)

+**NOTE: This project is no longer being maintained.
+The project owners instead now use [ts-tinkerpop](https://github.com/RedSeal-co/ts-tinkerpop), which takes advantage of [ts-java](https://github.com/RedSeal-co/ts-java).
+We suggest you take a look at those two projects.**

 Implementation of [Gremlin/TinkerPop3](https://github.com/tinkerpop/tinkerpop3) for node.js.
 Gremlin-v3 is a javascript wrapper around the TinkerPop3 API.
 The node-java module provides the bridge between node and Java.

 **NOTE: This package is compatible with TinkerPop3.
 For TinkerPop2 compatibility, see the upstream repository [gremlin-node](https://github.com/inolen/gremlin-node).**

-**NOTE: This is a Work In Progress.
-Unit tests pass using TinkerPop3, but much of the TinkerPop2 heritage is still present.  **

 ```javascript
 var Gremlin = require('gremlin');